ElToro13/ML-Python/Data Mining/README.md

 ### How to Use: </br>
 Clone this project. </br>
 Write all the products you want to buy in the text file.
-Enter your ebay account details in that text file.
+Enter your Amazon account details in that login.py file.
 Once that is done, just run the ***shopper.py***.

 If you wish to see the the whole automation process you can replace the following line,
 ```python